gnolang/gno/docs/getting-started/using-gnoland.md

 3. validator's last sign state - `ValidatorState`

 The suite allows you to initialize and verify these secrets, and also read them via the CLI.
-Below are the available subcommands and their usage.
+Below are the available subcommands and their uses.

 ### Initializing Secrets